Load low-bandwidth site?

 Some of the things we do

 GISF_Online Chat: member channels to share information during acute crises.
-Below is a screenshot of our members sharing valuable information with one another to stay up to date with the latest COVID-19 information.
+Below is a screenshot of our members sharing valuable information with one another to stay up to date on the latest developments during the Covid-19 pandemic.

-Workshops, Webinars & Roundtables on topics including misinformation and disinformation, convergence of digital and physical security, how the FBI manages international hostage incidents, and COVID-19.
+Workshops, webinars and roundtables on topics including misinformation and disinformation, the convergence of digital and physical security, how the FBI manages international hostage incidents, and more.
+We also host sessions on security challenges in specific contexts, such as Gaza and Haiti.
 Following our events, we make the recordings and notes available to our members and subscribers.

 Our online resource library is an internationally recognised knowledge-sharing platform on security risk management.